noi-techpark/odh-docs/source/howto/tourism/getstarted.rst

 - :literal:`/api/{Name}Types` Returns all types of data present in the dataset, that can be later used to ask more precise queries to the dataset.

+The following calls have been obsoleted and can not be used anymore.
+They have been replaced by a new filter, called `language`, that operates on the datasets in a similar way to the :ref:`fields-filter` and is described in section :ref:`language-filter`.

+- :literal:`/api/{Name}Localized` Return the whole dataset in only the given language (which is a mandatory part of the query).
+- :literal:`/api/{Name}Localized/{Id}` Return only item with given Id an in given language.

 .. _common-filters: